Variations in the Severity of COVID-19

 A very interesting possibility is that some childhood vaccines may induce innate immunity to other viruses, including SARS-CoV-2.
 Live-attenuated vaccines may especially stimulate the innate immune system because they simulate virus infection and replication in cells, but the virus is too weak to cause disease in humans.
 These vaccines could temporarily boost the immune system, even against viruses that are completely different from the virus in the vaccine.
 Children may have more residual non-specific immunity because they recently received vaccines like measles, mumps, and rubella (MMR) and varicella (chickenpox).
 Some countries with high tuberculosis incidence still vaccinate against it; this live-attenuated vaccine is called Bacille Calmette-Guérin (BCG), and it may similarly stimulate the immune system, even though tuberculosis is caused by a bacterium.

 The differences we’ve seen in how COVID-19 patients fare is most likely due to different immune responses to SARS-CoV-2.
 Some trends, like old vs. young, are broadly applicable because weaker immune systems and more comorbidities make it more difficult for people to recover from many viral and bacterial infections.
 But COVID-19 can be deadly even in young, healthy people because it causes severe pneumonia and life-threatening damage to the lungs and other organs.
-As we better understand how the inflammatory response progresses, we may be able to develop treatments, such as steroids or antibodies, to prevent patients from progressing to fatal acute respiratory distress syndrome (ARDS).
+We don't yet know why some seemingly healthy people develop life-threatening symptoms, but the answers could also help us understand other diseases.